Abdalah98/Vr-Tour/README.md

 # Vr-Tour

-### Project Graduation
+# Project Graduation
 	•	  View tourist places and roaming technology virtual reality
 	•	  VR tour is a mobile application that allows you to watch multi historical places in Egypt with VR technology
-• it has some additional feature like:
+	•	 View tourist places and roaming technology virtual reality
 	•	 currency converter
 	•	 weather
 	•	 search places with voice
 	•	 nearby places and Calculate the distance between the place and the user
 	•	 explaining about the place and you can be listening to it with text to voice app
 	•	 it supports 2 languages
 	•	 and small Instagram for users to interact with each other

 # Features
 	•	 Firebase (realtime &storage)